notnotmelon/maraxsis/README.md

 The mod leans heavily into the puzzle genre requiring creative setups to solve difficult challenges.
 Do you have what it takes to craft the hydraulic science pack?

+There is also the [Maraxsis Start](https://mods.factorio.com/mod/maraxsis-start) mod to invert the tech tree and spawn you on Maraxsis.

 Here's a sample of some of the technologies available on Maraxsis:

 ![](https://files.catbox.moe/yeqogf.png)